 One of the first things to consider is the type of financial institution you wish to hold accounts with.
 Banks can be International/National, Regional/Community, Online-Only, or a Credit Union.

 National banks are often one of the most convenient options out there.
 With their abundance of physical locations and ATMs all over the country (or the world), customers for these types of banks will have no issue finding branches near them, wherever they may be.
 However, because they are so large and have so many customers, these types of banks usually offer the least competitive interest rates and fees.
 For those who travel a lot, opening accounts with these large banks will offer them the most flexibility.

 These institutions can also be great for students.
 Most national banks offer student-specific accounts that have looser balance requirements and fee schedules.
 They are also especially convenient for individuals that may attend college far away from their hometown.

 - Wide ATM networks allow you to bank anywhere you go.

-- The average savings interest rate for national banks is 0.01%
+- The average savings interest rate for national banks is 0.06% according to the FDIC.

 - Rates aren't as high as some online and regional banks, which means your money won't grow as quickly.

 - Good option for students